nirtamir2/talks/2025-06-26/src/slides.md

 ```

 <!--
-TypeScript is great.
-It helps us prevent erros.
-If a function accept a value and we try to call it with a different type value - we get
+TypeScript is great — it helps us catch errors early.
-a compile time error.
+If a function expects a certain type and we pass something else, we get a compile-time error.

-> hover on result
+> (Hover on result)

-TypeScript infers the response type automatically and this makes composition easier
+ TypeScript infers the return type automatically, which makes composition much easier.
 -->

 ---